octo-technology-downunder/mockito-exercise/README.md

 -	Sometimes it is just difficult to test a component, because it depends on other components which are not available
 -	In general, while unit testing, you should focus on testing and don’t care about if other components work properly
 -	You want to avoid side effects of making actual calls. e.g. Any modification in database
+-   Mocks and stubs are fake Java classes that replace these external dependencies.
+These fake classes are then instructed before the test starts to behave as you expect.

 This concept is also referred as TestDouble.
 Widely used TestDoubles are: